thecog19/HATETRIS-public-beamsearch/README.md

 3) Otherwise, choose whichever piece minmaxes the well height (i.e. the piece which, when placed to minimize well height, causes the highest well height).
 4) Otherwise, break ties in the order S -> Z -> O -> I -> L -> J -> T.

 This repository currently accounts for rules 2-4; for performance reasons, we do not currently account for the case of all pieces leading to previously seen wells.
-We have not yet found any case of even two pieces out of seven leading to a repeat well and suspect that rule 1) cannot be triggered under normal HATETRIS rules, so implementing the rule is not currently a priority, but we will be glad to implement it if you use this repository and encounter a repeat well, or approve a pr that adds this functionality.
+We have not yet found any case of even two pieces out of seven leading to a repeat well and suspect that rule 1) cannot be triggered under normal HATETRIS rules, so implementing the rule is not currently a priority, but we will be glad to implement it if you use this repository and encounter a repeat well, (and we would also approve a PR that adds this functionality).

 ## Installation & Setup